miksut/ray_tracer/README.md

 This project implements an offline renderer to produce high-quality renderings of simple 3D scenes using ray tracing.
 The application builds upon a framework provided by the Visualization and MultiMedia Lab.

 The program starts in the _GLEmbreeTracer_ class which loads a scene composed of a set of drawables (i.e., lights, materials, and geometric objects) via a parser in the `loadScene` method.
 The input scene can be interactively navigated.
-Concretely, the viewpoint from which the ray-traced scene rendering is generated can be selected by freeely moving the camera in the scene.
+Concretely, the viewpoint from which the ray-traced scene rendering is generated can be selected by freely moving the camera in the scene.
 The viewpoint allows to define the viewing parameters for the raytracing process.
 Pressing a GUI button then performs the actual raytracing of the loaded scene.
 The raytracing itself is based on a wrapper class for the [Embree](https://www.embree.org/) library, which provides a high-level interface to the fundamental raytracing operations (e.g., creation of a spatial acceleration structure for scene objects, creation of rays, or the computation of ray-scene intersections).

 This project implements the following functionality: